FrogOfJuly/rust-incubator/1_concepts/1_2_box_pin/README.md

     * Structural pinning is where pin propogates to structure's fields.
     * When it undesirable to call functions which expect pinned value.
 - What is [`Pin`] projection?
 Why does it exist?
 How is it used?
-    * It is used to implement structural pinning.
+    * It is used to implement access to some part of pinned data.